Table of Contents

 Why exercise is important

-Additional advantages for people with diabetes: exercise reduces blood glucose levels and increases the body’s insulin sensitivity with reducing insulin resistance.
+- Additional advantages for people with diabetes: exercise reduces blood glucose levels and increases the body’s insulin sensitivity by reducing insulin resistance.

 Lowers stress, blood sugar level